Security Deposit Rules in Bahrain

 What is this right?

-• Typical amount: Landlords commonly request 1-2 months' rent as a security deposit, though there is no statutory limit.
+• Typical amount: Landlords commonly request 1-2 months' rent as a security deposit.
+There is no statutory cap, but amounts exceeding 2 months are unusual.

-• Purpose: The deposit covers unpaid rent or damage beyond normal wear and tear at the end of the lease.
+• Purpose: The deposit covers unpaid rent or damage beyond normal wear and tear at the end of the tenancy.

-• Return: The landlord must return the deposit (minus legitimate deductions) when the tenant vacates and returns the property in reasonable condition.
+• Return obligation: The landlord must return the deposit (minus legitimate, documented deductions) when the tenant vacates and returns the property in reasonable condition.

-• No statutory timeline: Bahrain does not have a specific law requiring return within a set number of days, but unreasonable delays can be challenged in court.
+• No statutory return timeline: Bahrain law does not specify a deadline for deposit return, but unreasonable delays can be challenged through RERA or the courts.

 When does it apply?